equinor/fmu-tools/docs/qcforward.rst

 Signature
 ~~~~~~~~~

-The input to this method is a python dictionary with the following keys:
+The input to this method is a python dictionary with some defined keys.
+Note that
+the order of keys does not matter.

 Common fields (same input inside or outside RMS)